obsidianforensics/unfurl/README.md

 ### Local Install

-1. Clone or download unfurl from GitHub.
+1. Clone or download Unfurl from GitHub.
 1. Install Python 3 and the modules in `requirements.txt`
 1. Run `python unfurl_app.py`
 1. Browse to 127.0.0.1:5000/